openzipkin/zipkin-js/README.md

 ## Publishing

+If you are a user waiting for a merged feature to get released, nag us on the related pull request or [gitter](https://gitter.im/openzipkin/zipkin).

-Log in to npm with the "OpenZipkin" user.
+The actual publish process is easy: Log in to npm with the "OpenZipkin" user.
 Then, run `npm run lerna-publish`.